DanielVanNoord/AlpacaDiscoveryTests/README.md

 There are several working samples included in this repository.
 These should help to reduce any ambiguity with this standard.
 All there servers were tested at the same time to ensure that the broadcast port could be shared.

 There are several open questions about this specification.
 First we need to choose a final port number.
 Second we need to choose the final discovery and response messages.

-Additionally we need to decide if the messages should be versioned.
+Messages will be should be versioned going forward but this has not yet been added to the test code.
+The open question is should the request be versioned, the response be versioned, or both.

+How to handle servers being behind proxies or port forwarders is also an issue that needs to be resolved.
+Currently the proposal requires servers to allow end users to change the reported port.
+As they have to setup the proxy anyway this allows users with custom setups to handle this situation.
+This needs to be added to the samples (along with subnet based response handling).

 There are likely other issues not yet included.